To be edited further as the course progresses with more analysis of my own examples.

 - Tone is perceived first, then colours (yellow first), and then the image.
 This means that the underlying tonal shape structure of an image is of primary importance.
 Using flat primary colours will detract attention from the image – making colour the subject.

 - Hue is inherently problematic.
 The effects of mixing different pigment hues will vary depending on issues like transparency, saturation, value.
 Artists may choose to focus on local or optical colour.
+In printmaking, particularly relief prints, there is clear colour separation on the printing plate.
+This can use either layering and mixing, or optical mixing through juxtaposition.

 - Optical mixing occurs as the brain interpretes colours, successive and simultaneous contrast.
 So perception of hue will depend on the relationship between elements in the composition.